dataloop-ai/zoo/README.md

 ├── {} epoch
 │       ├── 18
 ```
-The model, optimizer and scheduler would be checkpoints for resuming a training session.
+The model, optimizer and scheduler keys are necessary for resuming a training session.

-## Adding your own model to the ***ObjectDetectionZoo***
+## Adding your own model to the ***ObjectDetNet***
-We encourage you to add your own model to the *ZazuML model zoo* and become an
-official contributor to the project.
+We encourage you to add your own model to the *ZazuML model zoo* and become a contributor to the project.

 ### Example of the directory structure of your model
 ```